-- Z. Single Entry Point (SEP) means the availability of a single access or entry point within a local area where an individual seeking or currently receiving LTSS can obtain LTSS information, screening, assessment of need and referral to appropriate LTSS programs and case management services. - AA.
-Single Entry Point Agency means the organization selected to provide intake, screening, referral, eligibility determination, and case management functions for persons in need of LTSS within a Single Entry Point District. - BB.
-Single Entry Point District means one or more counties that have been designated as a geographic region in which one agency serves as the Single Entry Point for persons in need of LTSS. - CC.
-Target Group Criteria means the factors that define a specific population to be served through an HCBS waiver.
-Target Group Criteria can include physical or behavioral disabilities, chronic conditions, age, or diagnosis, and May include other criteria such as demonstrating an exceptional need.
+- R. Professional Medical Information Page (PMIP) means the medical information signed by a licensed medical professional used as a component of the Assessment (ULTC-100.2) to determine the client's need for institutional care. - S. Reassessment means a periodic comprehensive reevaluation with the individual receiving services, appropriate collaterals and case manager, with supporting diagnostic information from the individual's medical provider to re-determine the individual's level of functioning, service needs, available resources and potential funding resources. - T. Resource Development means the study, establishment and implementation of additional resources or services which will extend the capabilities of community LTSS systems to better serve individuals receiving long-term services and individuals likely to need long-term services in the future. - U. Single Entry Point (SEP) means the availability of a single access or entry point within a local area where an individual seeking or currently receiving LTSS can obtain LTSS information, screening, assessment of need and referral to appropriate LTSS programs and case management services. - V. Single Entry Point Agency means the organization selected to provide intake, screening, referral, eligibility determination, and case management functions for persons in need of LTSS within a Single Entry Point District. - W. Single Entry Point District means two or more counties, or a single county, that have been designated as a geographic region in which one agency serves as the Single Entry Point for persons in need of LTSS. - X. State Designated Agency means a Single Entry Point agency designated to perform specified functions that would otherwise be performed by the county department(s) of social services. - Y. Support Planning means the process of working with the individual receiving services and people chosen by the individual to identify goals, needed services, individual choices and preferences, and appropriate service providers based on the individual seeking or receiving services' assessment and knowledge of the individual and of community resources.
+Support planning informs the individual seeking or receiving services of his or her rights and responsibilities. - Z. Target Group Criteria means the specific population to be served through an HCBS waiver.
+Target Group criteria includes physical or behavioral disabilities, chronic conditions, age or diagnosis and can include other criteria such as demonstrating an exceptional need.